-- 370. The licensing authority requires all hackney carriages to be fitted with a calendarcontrolled taxi meter. - 371.
-The meter must be engaged for every journey from the point at which the hirer commences his/her journey.
-The meter must be engaged whether the vehicle has been pre-booked or not. - 372.
-The driver cannot charge in excess of the council's table of fares for any journey within North Yorkshire.
-If the hiring takes the journey outside North Yorkshire, the driver cannot charge any more than the table of fares allows unless a fare has been agreed with the hirer before the commencement of the journey. - 373.
+- 378. The driver cannot charge in excess of the council's table of fares for any journey within North Yorkshire.
+If the hiring takes the journey outside North Yorkshire, the driver cannot charge any more than the table of fares allows unless a fare has been agreed with the hirer before the commencement of the journey. - 379.
 The table of fares represents the maximum charge but drivers are permitted to negotiate a fare provided they do not charge any more than the table of fares allows.